 Sadly, our culture has deteriorated into one of cold, unloving silence on the subject of the dysfunctional famility and the frequent delinquency of its children.
-Charles Whitaker proposes what many social scientists might consider a 'novel' solution: speaking the truth.
+Charles Whitaker proposes what many social scientists might consider a 'novel' solution: speak. . .

 Those who are obeying Christ's command to 'watch therefore, and pray always' should not be so naïve as to trust any one source for news of the world.

 In Hebrews 6:1, the author tells us to put the discussion of basic Christian tenets behind us and move forward to perfection.
 As he had just written in Hebrews 5:14, ...

 Do we answer a foolish question in an attempt to help, or do we refrain from answering, not wanting to legitimize the fool and his foolishness?

 Ryan McClure, referring to the aggressive, offensive, and sometimes violent interaction between internet users called flaming, asks if we are flamers, or if are we pursuing righteousness in our speech and communication.
 It is important how we interact with. . .

 One major incident involving the blowing of trumpets occurred at the outset of Israel's incursion into Canaan, when God brought down the walls of Jericho.

 John Ritenbaugh, reiterating that, although Ecclesiastes contains no direct prophecies, it does not present Christ as Savior, it contains no "thus saith the Lord" commands, and it makes no mention of Satan, nevertheless it does deals with quality. . .